 Peak Performance – Creating the Future

-By the 1990s, Dr. Miller’s expertise had been discovered and put to use by such performance-oriented entities as the five time Superbowl champions, the San Francisco 49ers and the U.S. Olympic Track and Field Team.
+By the 1990s, Dr. Miller’s expertise had been discovered and put to use by such performance-oriented entities as the five-time Superbowl champions, the San Francisco 49ers and the U.S. Olympic Track and Field Team.
 Dan O’Brien, “World’s Greatest Athlete,” made use of Dr. Miller’s tapes on the way to his Olympic decathlon gold medal performance in 1996.

 Dr. Miller’s vision for the future includes using the World Wide Web to share his discoveries and healing tools with as many people as possible, for as low a cost as possible.
-He believes we have the ability to prevent the disasters we keep inadvertantly creating.
+He believes we have the ability to prevent the disasters we keep inadvertently creating.
 His work is to provide tools to help in this process at the cultural and global level.

 Current Practice and Challenges

 Dr. Miller now coaches clients and sees patients in his offices in the foothills of the Sierra Nevada (Nevada City, California), and in Los Altos (San Francisco Bay Area), by appointment.
-He continues to produce experiential audio and video recordings that are widely recommended by caring health professionals world-wide.
+He continues to produce experiential audio and video recordings that are widely recommended by caring health professionals worldwide.

 His tapes, CDs, and videos are in daily use at Kaiser Foundation Hospitals, the Mayo Clinic, and are featured by McGraw-Hill in their stress management texts, in use in university courses.
 Dr. Miller also speaks at conferences and offers workshops and seminars on many topics in his field of expertise.
 Phone and Skype appointments are also available.